lilian-caballero/lilian-caballero/README.md

 ## 👩‍💻 About me

-- 💼 Working as a fullstack developer at Field Control
+- 💼 Working as a fullstack web developer at Field Control
 - ⏳ 3.5+ years of experience as a fullstack developer
 - 👩‍🎓 Graduating in Business Informatics